 The single-color seal may be used for formal occasions and products, including items for Commencement; specific gift items in brass, silver, or pewter; appropriate clothing (blazers, not T-shirts); stationery; and university chairs.
 DO NOT use the official seal in combination with the logo.

-The seal may only be used with permission from the Office of Communications.
+The seal may only be used with permission from University Communications.
 It can never be altered or varied.

 To request use of the seal, please contact us.